acswift/acswift/cv-dev.md

 I'm currently accepting work as a part-time Django/Python developer.

 ---
-### who am I?
+### overview

-- I studied CS at Duke University.
-I've been a web developer since 1995, full-stack since 2001
+- I studied CS at Duke University, and I've been a web developer since 1995
 - I've deployed dozens of web sites including ecommerce and dynamic sites with complex functionality
 - I enjoy working with other people and get along well with almost everyone